-No data no proof.
-Without clearly measured improvements, it’s hard to gain senior level engagement and in return the financial support to continue with wellbeing programmes.
+No data, no proof.
+Without clearly measured improvements, it’s hard to gain senior-level engagement and in return, the financial support to continue with wellbeing programs.
 Measuring impact is easier than it sounds – by running regular wellbeing surveys (we suggest every six months) you can keep track of the key areas of concern within your company, gain valuable feedback monitor the notable improvements.

 5. EMOTIONAL INTELLIGENCE